MAGALA-RICHARD/apsimNGpy-documentations/doc/getting started.rst

     For APSIM NG installation please, use the pinned release shown on apsimNGpy’s home page :ref:`here <apsim_pin_version>` and any version below it to avoid forward-compatibility issues.
 That release features the latest APSIM NG version that has passed all unit tests against apsimNGpy’s programmatic API.

+The following code snippet illustrates how to inspect the APSIM binary path available for use by apsimNGpy.

 - 1. Use command line interface

 .. code-block:: console